LOVEWARRIOR/Weight-Lifting-Exercises-Dataset-Analysis/readme.md

 Basically, I used 2 models and produced 2 reports, one for KNN and the other for RF.
-You'd better read KNN report first. :-)
+You'd better read KNN report first.
+I include 3 plots to visualize the data and as an explaination for several successful classification algorithms on this project.:-)

 Pardon my writing skills.